oliolioli/CanvasPlotter/README.md

 ## Features ##

-- Dependency-Free: CanvasPlot is committed to simplicity.
+- **Dependency-Free**: CanvasPlot is committed to simplicity.
 It doesn't rely on external libraries, ensuring a streamlined and efficient plotting experience.

-- Offline Functionality: Embrace the flexibility of working offline.
+- **Offline Functionality**: Embrace the flexibility of working offline.
 CanvasPlot enables developers to craft engaging visualizations without the need for a constant internet connection, catering to projects in various environments.

-- Privacy-First: User privacy is a top priority.
+- **Privacy-First**: User privacy is a top priority.
 CanvasPlot refrains from tracking any user data, providing a secure and anonymous plotting environment for both developers and end-users.

 # Contributions #
 This project welcomes contributions and feedback!
 If you encounter issues, have suggestions, or want to contribute improvements, feel free to open an issue or submit a pull request.